-- B. The 6 Dimensions: - I. Acute intoxication and/or withdrawal potential:
+B. The 6 Dimensions:

 No signs or symptoms of withdrawal, or his or her withdrawal needs can be safely managed in a level 2.5 setting.

 If any conditions exist, they are not sufficient to interfere with treatment, but are severe enough to distract from recovery efforts.
 Such problems require medical monitoring and/or medical management, which can be provided by a level 2.5 program.